RobTranquillo/SomaFM-Playlists/README.md

-# somafm-pls-to-m3u
+# SomaFM Playlists
-gets all somaFM channels and creates m3u playlists for each with both station sources
+Get all somafm.com channels and creates m3u playlists for each station

 # now with Sonata support
 you can generate entrys for your Sonata config file (commonly: ~/.config/sonata/sonatarc)